muttoni/blog/_posts/2021-01-19-The-Tale-Of-A-Markdown-Bug.md

 image: images/md-preview.png
 ---

-Ok this happened -- I was writing an blog post and was making liberal use of subheadings, as one does when explaining a topic in a structured way.
+Ok this happened -- I was typing a blog post using markdown in VSCode and was making liberal use of subheadings, as one does when explaining a topic in a structured way.
 Upon saving and previewing the post some headings simply did not render.
 I tried reloading multiple times, editing the spacing, ensuring there was 1 space between the hashtags and the words, anything I could think of.
-Here's what the issue looked like:
+Here's what the issue looked like...

-Here's the markdown:
+The markdown:

 ```markdown
 ---